docQodly/docs/docs/studio/pageLoaders/datasources.md

 ### From the Catalog

-To create Webform or Shared datasources directly from the Catalog, follow these steps:
+To create Page or Shared datasources directly from the Catalog, follow these steps:

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="50%">